Daisuke Sato (footballer): Muangthong United

 Thai League side Muangthong United in June 2019 announced that they have signed Sato.

 Suphanburi

 On 7 July 2021, after Sato's contract with Muangthong United has ended.
 He decided to join another Thai League side Suphanburi on a free transfer.

 Persib Bandung

 On 11 June 2022, Sato joined a Liga 1 team Persib Bandung.
 He made his league debut on 24 July 2022 in a match against Bhayangkara at the Wibawa Mukti Stadium, Cikarang.
 In November 2023, Persib announced that he would be placed on loan to another club.
 Persib announced Sato's release from the club on 31 January 2024.

 Davao Aguilas

 Sato would return to the Philippines in early 2024, to join Philippines Football League returnee club Davao Aguilas.
 Aside from being a player, he was tasked to be teach at the club's football youth academy in coordination of the University of Makati.

 One Taguig

-On 11 September 2024, Sato joined fellow Filipino side One Taguig.
+On 11 September 2024, Sato joined Filipino side One Taguig.